 All of these things determine what you’re eating for endurance preference is.

-Choose the CHO
+Choose the carbohydrate

 So how do you choose what is best for you and your endurance event?